Our Methodology

 Community Reinvestment Act

-The term low- and moderate-income refers to communities that in certain geographies that have income levels that fall between certain ranges, as determined by the Census Bureau.
-A low-income community means there is a median family income of less than 50 percent of the area median income.
-A moderate-income community means that the median family income is at least 50 percent and less than 80 percent of the area median income.
+The term low- and moderate-income refers to communities in certain geographies where income levels fall within specific ranges determined by the Census Bureau.
+A low-income community is defined as having a median family income of less than 50 percent of the area median income, while a moderate-income community has a median family income that is at least 50 percent but less than 80 percent of the area median income.

 Seniors